Controlled Sequential Information Fusion with Social Sensors: Introduction

 \subsection{Main Results and Organization}

-In the context of controlled information fusion, this paper has $3$ main results: \\ ($1.$) \textbf{Optimality of Threshold Incentive Policy}:~Sec.\ref{subsec:SOIR}, gives sufficient conditions on the model parameters under which the optimal incentive policy for the fusion center has a threshold structure (see Fig.\ref{subfig1:STMT}).
+In the context of controlled information fusion, this paper has $3$ main topics: \\ ($1.$) \textbf{Optimality of Threshold Incentive Policy}:~Sec.\ref{subsec:SOIR}, gives sufficient conditions on the model parameters under which the optimal incentive policy for the fusion center has a threshold structure (see Fig.\ref{subfig1:STMT}), when estimating a random variable.
 Indeed we will show that the optimal policy switches between two exactly specified incentive policies at the threshold, and hence is completely determined in closed form.
-Since the optimal policy is determined in closed form, the fusion center only needs to store the threshold state $\pi^*$ and the incentive function, so a threshold policy is practically useful. \\ ($2.$)~\textbf{Sub-martingale Property of Optimal Incentive Sequence}: While Sec.\ref{subsec:SOIR} establishes the structure of the optimal incentive policy, Sec.~\ref{sec:POPS} establishes the sample path properties of the optimal incentive {\em sequence}.
+Since the optimal policy is determined in closed form, the fusion center only needs to store the threshold state $\pi^*$ and the incentive function, so a threshold policy is practically useful. \\ ($2.$)~\textbf{Sub-martingale Property of Optimal Incentive Sequence}: While Sec.\ref{subsec:SOIR} establishes the structure of the optimal incentive policy, Sec.\ref{sec:POPS} establishes the sample path properties of the optimal incentive {\em sequence}, when estimating a random variable.
 In particular, we show that the optimal incentive sequence is a sub-martingale; i.e, the incentives \textit{increase} on average over time.
+The increase can be attributed to the fact that the senors polled for information at a later instant associate a higher value on average due to learning from their predecessors.
 This property is useful in assessing the reliability of the fusion center.
-In a related context, our result is similar to the super-martingale property of pricing policies in economics \cite{BOOV06,BOOV08}; which says that the optimal pricing policy for charging sensors (performing social learning) who purchase a product, is to start high, establish an elite customer base, and then decrease prices to increase profits. \\ ($3.$) \textbf{Consistency of Controlled Information Fusion}:~ Information fusion with social sensors is challenging due to the fact that social learning terminates after a finite horizon~\cite{Cha04,Kri16} due to the formation of information cascades.
-Sec.~\ref{sec:CIF} shows how the fusion center can control the incentives and learn the true state asymptotically by employing a sub-optimal policy; in other words, how to control the incentives such that the information fusion with social sensors is consistent (convergence in probability).
+In a related context, our result is similar to the super-martingale property of pricing policies in economics \cite{BOOV06,BOOV08}; which says that the optimal pricing policy for charging sensors (performing social learning) who purchase a product, is to start high, establish an elite customer base, and then decrease prices to increase profits.
+Sec.\ref{sec:IIFDS} illustrates the difficulty of characterizing the structure of the optimal incentive sequence when the underlying state is changing according to a Markov chain.
+We provide conditions on the state transitions which guarantee that the optimal policy for estimating a random variable is near optimal for tracking the Markov chain. \\ ($3.$) \textbf{Consistency of Controlled Information Fusion}:~ Information fusion with social sensors is challenging due to the fact that social learning terminates after a finite horizon~\cite{Cha04,Kri16} due to the formation of information cascades.
+We show that the inefficiencies in the sequential social learning model--herds and information cascades -- can be controlled using the incentives (Corollary~$4$) and provide uniform bounds (Theorem~$5$ and Theorem~$6$) on the performance.
+Previous work \cite{Cha04,ABO14, ADLO11} emphasized providing conditions on the observation distribution or action sampling distributions for the social sensors.
+Sec.\ref{sec:CIF} shows how the fusion center can control the incentives and learn the true state asymptotically by employing a sub-optimal policy; in other words, how to control the incentives such that the information fusion with social sensors is consistent (convergence in probability).
 However, by employing a sub-optimal policy, the fusion center incurs additional cost.
 Therefore, uniform bounds on the average additional cost incurred by the fusion center for employing a sub-optimal policy are provided.
 These bounds characterize the trade-off between the cost of information acquisition and consistency, for the fusion center.
+When it is sufficient to know the state with a degree of confidence, policies that guarantee state estimation in finite time are discussed.
+Uniform bounds on the budget saved as a result of estimating the state only upto a degree of confidence are provided. \\ Sec.\ref{sec:NuEx} presents numerical examples that provide additional insights on the main results.
+A discussion on extension to multiple actions and states is provided in Sec.\ref{subsec:CFNB}.